FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

-In our context, the use of hashing function is to generate a unique key which may be used to generate a URL.
+In our context, the use of the hashing function is to generate a unique key which may be used to generate a URL.
 This simply indicates a technical option for generating opaque URL, not that it is necessarily the most widespread approach.

 ## Understanding Uniform Resource Locators and Generating resolvable identifiers